sass-mq/sass-mq/README.md

 web"): `bower install sass-mq`
    OR [Download _mq.scss](https://raw.github.com/guardian/sass-mq/master/_mq.scss)
    to your Sass project.
-2. Import the partial in your Sass files: `@import 'path/to/mq';`
-3. Override default settings with your own preferences before the file is
+2. Import the partial in your Sass files and override default settings with your own preferences before the file is
 imported:

 ```scss